splunk/rwi_executive_dashboard/README.md

-# Remote Work Insights (RWI) - Executive Dashboard
+# Remote Work Insights - Executive Dashboard
 ## Introduction
-The purpose of the **Remote Work Insights (RWI) - Executive Dashboard** is to provide the ability to aggregate information across VPN, authentication, and video conferencing services to provide insights into the connectivity, productivity, and engagement across a remote workforce.
+The purpose of the **Remote Work Insights - Executive Dashboard** is to provide the ability to aggregate information across VPN, authentication, and video conferencing services to provide insights into the connectivity, productivity, and engagement across a remote workforce.
 An example dashboard that synthesizes information across these services is illustrated below:

 ![remote work app dashboard](media/remoteWorkExecDashboard.png)